weihua916/imsat/README.md

 `calculate_distance.py` can be used to calculate the perturbation range for Virtual Adversarial Training [2].
 For MNIST dataset, we have already calculated the range.

+## Datasets
+All the datasets used in the paper can be downloaded [here](https://www.dropbox.com/s/ewwvbu1d0drh9wu/all_dataset.zip?dl=0).

 ## Reference ##
 [1] Weihua Hu, Takeru Miyato, Seiya Tokui, Eiichi Matsumoto and Masashi Sugiyama.
 Learning Discrete Representations via Information Maximizing Self-Augmented Training.
 In ICML, 2017.
 Available at http://arxiv.org/abs/1702.08720